Skip to content

 Terminal window

-npx csszyx migrate --resolve-todos .csszyx-todo.json
+npx @csszyx/cli migrate --resolve-todos .csszyx-todo.json

 Reads .csszyx-todo.json and applies it during migration.
 Classes mapped to sz:keep stay in className; sz:remove entries are dropped; sz objects and Tailwind strings are converted.